Admissions & Aid

 If you're ready to apply, the first things you should know is all applicants to the College of Pharmacy should have a bachelor’s degree (unless you apply early admissions with one of our linkage agreement institutions).
-Current undergraduate students are welcome to apply, provided they earn their baccalaureate degree by the end of the spring semester, before their intended start date.
+Current undergraduate students are welcome to apply, provided they earn their baccalaureate degree by the end of the spring semester, before their fall start date.
 Required courses must be completed by the spring semester prior to enrollment.
-Early Decision applications are being accepted now-deadline to apply for Early Decision is September 5, 2017!

 US citizens with degrees from foreign institutions should review our guidelines for International Students to ensure they meet all requirements.
 Non-native English speakers must take the Test of English as a Foreign Language (TOEFL).
 If you need reasonable accommodations, please reach out to the Office of Student Disability Services.